 Love playing Euchre!

-Best place to play card games on the planet!
+The BEST place to play card games!

-Euchre uses a reduced deck of 24 cards: the Aces, Kings, Queens, Jacks, Tens and Nines of all suits.
-In the British preset, the Two of Spades is also used.
+For 4 players, Euchre is played with a deck of 24 playing cards containing the Aces, Kings, Queens, Jacks, 10s and 9s of all suits.
+In the British preset, the 2 of Spades is also used.
 Five cards are dealt to each player.
 The four remaining cards are known as the 'kitty' and are placed in a pile face down on the table.

+For 8 players, Euchre is played with a deck of 44 playing cards containing the Aces, Kings, Queens, Jacks, 10s, 9s, 8s, 7s, 6s, 5s, and 4s of all suits.
+In the British preset, the 2 of Spades is also used.
+Five cards are dealt to each player.
+The four remaining cards are known as the 'kitty' and are placed in a pile face down on the table.

 The dealer's opponents can pass or 'order it up' - 'ordering it up' means accepting the up-card's suit as the trump suit.
-The dealer then takes the up-card into their hand and discards a card from their hand face down onto the bottom of the kitty.
+The dealer then takes the up-card into their hand and discards a card from their hand face down at the bottom of the kitty.

 The dealer's partner's options depend on whether the British or American preset is being used.
 He may pass or 'take it up' in which case the suit of the up-card is accepted and the dealer takes the card into their hand, in return discarding a card from their hand into the kitty.

 If all players pass, players have the opportunity to name a trump suit (except for the suit rejected in the first round), again starting from the dealer's left.
 If all players pass at this point, the role of dealer passes to the next player, a new round begins and the process starts over again.

 The highest trump card is the Jack of the trump suit (called the 'right bower').
 The next highest trump is the other Jack of the same color (called the 'left bower').
 The rest of the trump suit is in descending order from Ace to 9.